keu/docs/software/secrets-backend.md

 If you do not already have Key Vault configured, read [Microsoft Azure documentation](https://docs.microsoft.com/en-us/azure/key-vault/general/quick-create-portal).

-### Step 1: Register Astronomer as an App on Azure
+### Step 1: Register Astronomer as an app on Azure

 Follow the [Microsoft Azure documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-credentials) to register a new application for Astronomer.